 Switch to years only:

-This gap of 19 months is not at all obvious.
+The actual gap of more than one year is not at all obvious.
 Of course, never lie about dates.
 And be prepared to discuss any gaps in interviews.

 Here are some suggestions:

 - Go back to school, either online or in-person, and take courses or earn certifications to upgrade relevant skills.